subvertnormality/mosaic/README.md

 With masking, you have the flexibility to modify individual attributes of a pattern.
 For instance, you could increase the velocity of a note without changing other settings, add additional chord tones, or completely silence a note.
 Masks also enable you to assign values to steps that are currently void of any pattern influence.
 By default, notes added this way will align with the selected musical scale.
 However, they will not conform to specific scale degrees or rotations.
 If you wish to incorporate accidentals or embrace a more dissonant sound, this default behavior can be disabled in the _Mosaic_ settings.

+##### Adding Trig Masks

+You can quickly add trig masks to your sequence by holding K3 and pressing the desired step on the sequenver on the channel edit page.
+Remember to asign a note mask, velocity mask and length mask to hear your desired note!

 ##### Adding Melodic Notes over Harmony and Drums

 To add a mask to your sequence, start by accessing the mask page on your Norns device.
 Once there, press and hold the step you wish to modify, then input the desired value as a trig lock.
 Alternatively, you can hold the step while pressing a corresponding key on your MIDI keyboard to set the value.
 This method allows you to easily and intuitively assign specific musical attributes to any step in your sequence.